 Members of the Stenanthium genus are usually grown as hardy bulbs.
-They reach an height of 60 to 150 cm.
+They reach an height of 60 to 150 cm (two to five feet).

 Some common names for Stenanthium include Featherbells, Bronze bells, Osceola's Plume, and Featherfleece.

 Stenanthium occidentale - Bronze bells by Forest Service - Northern Region.

 It is best to grow Featherbells, Featherfleece, and other Stenanthium from bulbs.
 These should be buried at about 10 to 13 cm (4 to 5 inches) deep, at the start of spring.